Have you ever run into conflicts between what a company’s “brand book” dictates and digital marketing success?

 - Personalization is easier and expected: Segmented ads give you the opportunity to present multiple voices and faces to different customers.
 We can truly personalize our marketing.
 You need a brand voice but you no longer need be limited to just one.
 Personalization can be a competitive advantage and may be expected by your customer.

-- Microtesting can increase customer delight: You can run small tests to find out how evolving your brand may get you bigger and better business results.
+- Microtesting can increase customer satisfaction and ROI: You can run small tests to find out how evolving your brand may get you bigger and better business results.
 The most successful online brands like Facebook, Google and Amazon have this built into their websites and cultures.
-If you don’t take advantage of this opportunity to evolve customer delight, you may get disrupted.
+Their customers are highly satisfied and loyal because these companies use data to personalize the experience- making things more relevant and saving people time.
+If you don’t take advantage of this opportunity to evolve in a way that satisfies your customers more, you may get disrupted.

 With that in mind, here are 10 trends can help us do better branding in the digital marketing era.